 The demand for big data analysis and management is continually increasing in business and computer science.
 For companies it can provide valuable insights, and results such as increased market share, profitability, possible cost savings and procedural efficiency.
 This course will equip you with the necessary skills to exploit big data tools and methods in order to drive innovation and growth in modern global organisations and society.

-The learning activities on this course are designed to encourage and facilitate your ability to gain employment and sustain a professional career in data analytics - by building your confidence and skills through hands-on experience and structured feedback.
+The learning activities on this Masters in Data Analytics degree are designed to encourage and facilitate your ability to gain employment and sustain a professional career in data analytics - by building your confidence and skills through hands-on experience and structured feedback.
 The course combines formal lectures and tutor-led workshops with independent study.
 You will develop key analytical and problem-solving skills, and will gain an aptitude for research, academic writing, and time management.

 Visit our School site for more student work and extra information.

 If you’ve got any questions about the course, we’d love to hear from you.
 Please email the Course Director: Jagdev Bhogal.

 Alternatively, you can register for our next postgraduate open day.